vighnesh-sawant/compiler-from-scratch/README.md

 # Windows
-On windows please run this -> (the-name-of-the-file-you-downloaded.exe c-file-name.c) in the terminal (check above instructions to get a c file that will compile) this should produce the compiled binary file.Run this also in the terminal run c-file-name.exe in the command prompt
+On windows please run this -> (the-name-of-the-file-you-downloaded.exe c-file-name.c) in the terminal (check above instructions to get a c file that will compile) this should produce the compiled binary file.Run this also in the terminal run c-file-name in the command prompt
 On windows to see result you have to run echo %ERRORLEVEL% in the terminal.
 This should print whatever the c file returns in main.